liliangel/churn-rag-home-assignment/README.md

-# Churn Prediction & RAG – Home Assignment
+# Churn Prediction & RAG

 This repository contains a complete end-to-end solution for a churn prediction home assignment, including: